RefurbishedCommodore/Peripherals/Disk Drives/Commodore 1541/Assy 250442/PCB No 251830 REV A/Ser.No. HB5 029916/README.md

 ## RW Head and Stepper Motor

-It is good practice to measure the resistances found in the Read/Write (R/W) coil, the Erase coil and the Stepper motor.
-Even if initial testing shows that these seems to work as they should, it is good to know that the resistances measured are also within acceptable tolerances.
+It is good practice to measure the resistance of the Read/Write (R/W) coil, the erase coil, and the stepper motor.
+Even if initial testing shows that these appear to be working as they should, it is useful to confirm that the measured resistances are also within acceptable tolerances.

-From the [*Service Manual Model 1540/1541 Disk Drive*](https://refurbished-commodore.com/reference-documents) we can find the nominal values for the R/W coil and the Erase coil:
+From the [*Service Manual Model 1540/1541 Disk Drive*](https://refurbished-commodore.com/reference-documents), we can find the nominal values for the R/W coil and the erase coil:

 <p align="center">
     <img src="https://github.com/RefurbishedCommodore/Peripherals/blob/main/Disk%20Drives/Commodore%201541/General%20images/RW%20Head.png" alt="Description" width="800">
 </p>

-The measured resistance values from the R/W coil and Erase coil at connector P8 are listed in the table below.
+The measured resistance values of the R/W coil and erase coil at connector P8 are listed in the table below.

 <div align="center">